navatarx/moode-audio-automation/README.md

 This how-to demonstrates a way to integrate Amazon Alexa with Moode Audio (https://moodeaudio.org/) (or Volumio) by using node-red as an integration platform.

+Moode audio is a fantastic project for all audiophiles out there - especially if you combine a Pi DAC Hat on top of you Pi and a quality Hi-Fi amplifier and speakers.
+But although it has a great web interface where you can manage it, there is no out of the box integration with Home automation platforms such as Amazon Alexa.

 There were some other options to such integration, for example create a port forward on your router and deploy an alexa skill to use remotely those API calls but this scenario has a security risk, leaving your moode audio exposed to internet.

 This is a more secure approach, not having to open any incoming ports from internet.